robertdobson/java-tutorial/README.txt

     - The TutorialMenu class generates a GUI that serves as a menu driver.

 src/resources/
-    - This folder contains the folder for images and HTML documents displayed in the tutorial application.
+    - This folder contains the HTML documents displayed in the tutorial application.

+src/resources/images/
+    - This folder contains the images displayed in the tutorial application.

 README.txt
     - description of submitted files